 - How to Evaluate Teacher Performance in Virtual Classrooms

-- How to Support Teachers Working From Home: Advice for School Leaders
+- To Support Teachers Working From Home: Advice for School Leaders

-- How School Leaders Can Promote Hybrid Instructional Strategies for In-Person and Virtual Classrooms
+- School Leaders Can Promote Hybrid Instructional Strategies for In-Person and Virtual Classrooms

 - How to Include Blended Learning in Your School’s Professional Development Plan